Lighthouses of Brunei

 - Pelong Rocks (Pulau Pelong)

 - Date unknown.
 Active; focal plane 24 m (79 ft); three white flashes every 15 s.
 11 m (36 ft) square skeletal tower with gallery, painted white.
-A view from the sea is available, but the tower is inconspicuous in Google's satellite view.
+Lisa Omarali has a photo, a view from the sea is available, but the tower is inconspicuous in Google's satellite view.
 Located on a rocky islet about 5 km (3 mi) northwest of the entrance to Brunei.
 Accessible only by boat.
 Site status unknown.
 ARLHS BRU-002; Admiralty F1936; NGA 24368.

 - Muara Entrance Range Front

 - Date unknown.
 Active; focal plane 15 m (49 ft); continuous green neon light.
 15 m (49 ft) skeletal tower mounted on a triangular concrete platform supported by piles.
 The tower carries a triangular daymark, point up, painted red with a white vertical stripe.
-No photo available, but Bing has a satellite view.
+James Smith's photo is at right, and Bing has a satellite view.
 The range guides vessels entering Brunei Bay in a dredged channel.
 Located off the northwestern point of Pulau Muara Besar, an island in the bay entrance.
 Accessible only by boat.
 Site open, tower closed.
 Admiralty F1936.5; NGA 24328.

 - Muara Entrance Range Rear

 - Date unknown.
 Active; focal plane 28 m (92 ft); continuous green neon light.
 27 m (89 ft) skeletal tower, painted white.
 The tower carries a triangular daymark, point down, painted red with a white vertical stripe.
-No photo available, but Bing has a satellite view.
+James Smith's photo is at right, and Bing has a satellite view.
 Located near the western end of Pulau Muara Besar.
 Accessible only by boat.
 Site status unknown.
 Admiralty F1936.51; NGA 24332.

 - Tanjung Sapo